 1) Extract the main directory, let's say JS2GO.XXXXXX, included, using 7-Zip to the ROOT of any logical partition or HD available, let's say E:\JS2GO.XXXXXX or F:JS2GO.XXXXXX... or, if no 'data only' drive or partition available, to C:\JS2GO.XXXXXX.
-Note that to use the system drive or partition may need to set 'Administrator Rights' giving 'full control' to user 'everyone' to the main directory C:\JS2GO.XXXXXX on some MS Windows 7 or 8 systems to be able to install extensions or to use some components like AkeebaBackup within your Joomla!
+Note that to use the system drive or partition may need to set 'Administrator Rights' giving 'full control' to user 'everyone' to the main directory C:\JS2GO.XXXXXX on some MS Windows systems to be able to install extensions or to use some components like AkeebaBackup within your Joomla!
 Project.
-Recommended to use the root of any other logical data partition or hard disk to around the mentioned potential Windows 8, 7 & Vista requirement in some particular systems.
+Recommended to use the root of any other logical data partition or hard disk to around the mentioned potential Windows 10, 8+, 7 requirements in some particular systems.

-IMPORTANT!
-DO NEVER USE DEFAULT WINDOWS LOCATIONS LIKE 'DESKTOP' OR 'MY DOCUMENTS'...
+WARNING: DO NEVER USE DEFAULT WINDOWS LOCATIONS LIKE 'DESKTOP' OR 'MY DOCUMENTS'...
 RUNNING JOOMLAS2GO!
-FROM DESKTOP WINDOWS DEFAULT LOCATION WILL MAKE MYSQL SERVER TO FAIL TO WAKE-UP AND/ OR RUN PROPERLY.
+FROM DESKTOP WINDOWS DEFAULT LOCATION WILL MAKE MYSQL SERVER TO FAIL TO WAKE-UP AND/ OR TO RUN PROPERLY.

 2) You may wish to rename the main directory as you wish but always with as much short name as possible and without blanks (on this guide, renamed E:\JS2GO.XXXXXX to E:\MyJoomla)

 3) After extraction, you will see inside the new main directory, let's say E:\MyJoomla a single joomlas2go.exe file as follows: